Higher Ed IT Strategist · AI Governance Leader · Senior Director, Yale College

 - Webby People's Voice Award — Yale College website redesign, 2020

-- U.S. Congressional Commendation — community-facing technology initiatives
+- U.S. Congressional Commendation — community technology leadership

 AI Leadership